rhaz96/Case-Study-1/README.md

 * IBU = International Bitterness Units
 * Brewery_ID = unique brewery identifier

-Key Variables from *Brewers.csv*
+Key Variables from *Brewers.csv:*
 * State = State in which the beer was produced
 * Brew_ID = unique brewery identifier

 Files are merged based on unique brewery ID

 Note: for the purposes of this project additional data was identified from the web to help frame an understanding of beer consumption by state.
-This data can be found [here](http://scottjanish.com/map-per-capita-gallons-beer-consumed-per-adult-state)
+This data can be found [here](http://scottjanish.com/map-per-capita-gallons-beer-consumed-per-adult-state).